'Venom 2' Conquers Box Office With Pandemic Record $90 Million Opening

 Sony’s “Venom: Let There Be Carnage” is giving theaters renewed hope that the pandemic recovery is moving along as planned as it has earned an excellent $90 million opening weekend, passing “Black Widow” for the highest 3-day opening weekend since the pandemic began.

 Not only that, it also exceeds the $80 million opening of the first “Venom” in 2018, putting it on course to join “Shang-Chi and the Legend of the Ten Rings” as the second post-shutdown film to reach $200 million domestic.
-Premium formats like IMAX were also a major factor behind the new pandemic era record as 64% of tickets sold were premium tickets, bumping up the film’s performance.
+Premium formats like IMAX were also a major factor behind the new pandemic era record as PLFs accounted for 23% of the weekend gross.

 Reception for “Venom 2” was better than the first “Venom” with a 59% critics score and 86% audience score on Rotten Tomatoes along with a B+ on CinemaScore, and the film’s playful dark humor and surprising post-credits scene could draw in casual audiences even after “No Time to Die” arrives next weekend.